QuickBooks Blog

 Installment plan example

 If you need to purchase office equipment like desk chairs, some businesses will look to rent-to-own stores to make the purchase.
-Here, you will select your purchase and they will split the price (plus taxes and fees) over a set period.
+Here, you will select your purchase, and they will split the price (plus taxes and fees) over a set period.

-This is an example of an installment plan.
 You will get a predetermined payoff date and set rates for each installment.

 Benefits of using installment & payment plans

 Partial payments have many useful benefits for both retailers and their customers.
 With more payment options, customers have more buying power, which can boost sales.
-Here are some of the reasons why retailers should consider using installment plans:

 • Increases sales